 A., Sislian, N., & Waltzman, S. B. (2007).
 Sound-direction identification with bilateral cochlear

 implants.
-Ear
+Ear and Hearing,

 - van Hoesel, R., Ramsden, R., & O'Driscoll, M. (2002).
 Sound-direction identification, interaural time delay

 discrimination, and speech intelligibility advantages in noise for a

 bilateral cochlear implant user.
 Ear and Hearing, 23, 137-149.

 - Yasin, I. & Plack, C.

 J. (2005).
 Psychophysical tuning curves at very high frequencies.
 Journal of the Acoustical Society of

 America, 118, 2498-2506.

 Articles should be 1000 words or less.
 Your article should introduce the basic

 topic and discuss the motivation of the author(s) in doing the study, as well

 report the results and their implications.
 Ensure you use language any

 reasonably well-educated person could understand.
 Do not simply paraphrase (or

 outright plagiarise!) the author(s).
 Unlike an article in the popular press,

 you should have a reference list.
 An appropriate style can be found in this example

 or this one

 , all from Nature News.
 Again, use the library page

 to access the ejournal and locate the full article by date.

 You will submit your work in hard copy and in an email to me.
+Please also

-the following deadlines are crucial:
+deadlines are crucial:

-- 17 January: Choose a paper and email the title and the
+- Starting right now: Choose a paper and email the title and the

 - 5 February: Hand in essay 1 by the start of class

 - 12 February: Essay 1 returned with comments

 - 19 February: Hand in rewritten final version of essay 1 to be marked

-- 14 March: Bring two hard copies (double-spaced) of essay 2 to the lab session, where fellow students will read them and give you feedback
+- 20 March: Bring three hard copies (double-spaced) of essay 2 to the lab

-- 21 March: Hand in final version of essay 2 to be marked
+- 27 March: Hand in final version of essay 2 to be marked

 Week by Week